 Wuhan Institute of Virology Hypothesis 'Politicized'

-Zeng Yixin, vice minister, National Health Commission, China
+Zeng Yixin, vice minister of the National Health Commission, speaks

 The World Health Organization's first investigative team arriving in China in February of this year was significantly hampered by the guidance and continual presence of Chinese authorities vetting their every move, informing them what they could and could not do, offering them limited opportunity to visit areas of concern in their investigation of the origins of the SARS-CoV-2 virus causing the global pandemic.
 Vital data that would have afforded the investigative team important information in their study was held back, so the conclusion reached was fairly predictable; no idea really how, where and why COVID emerged.